antleaf/doapr/webroot/content/repositories/osf_preprints.md

 journal_submission: Unrestricted
 keyword:
 last_update: '2022-02-11'
-launch_date:
+launch_date: '2016-08-01'
-licensing: The licenses available for OSF Preprints are CC- 1.
-Universal and CC-By Attribution 4.
-International.
+licensing: The licenses available for OSF Preprints are CC-0 1.0 Universal and CC-By Attribution 4.0 International.
 These are open licenses.
 Additional licenses are available on some of the community preprint services.
 metadata_formats: 'Yes : Crossref uses a preprint-specific metadata schema that makes it easy to connect preprints with their published articles and ORCID profiles'
 metadata_languages: English